 Fund Your Education

 The Graduate School at Montana State is dedicated to helping students secure funding during their time at MSU.
 Some resources the Department of English and Graduate School offer includes:

 The department awards up to six teaching assistantships to top applicants each year.
 Graduate students may apply for departmental teaching assistantships, which are awarded on a competitive basis.
 To apply for an assistantship, discuss your interest in teaching in the personal essay you will submit as part of your application packet.

-Graduate English students have gone onto pursue the following opportunities:
+Graduate students in the English program have gone on to pursue the following:

 - Studies in literature or writing at the PhD level